VibhavDeo/CSC510_SE/proj1/README.md

 # Project Overview
 CalorieApp is an easy to use application that keeps track of a user's daily calories gained and burnt.
-It can help the user to set goals such as weight loss/gain.
-Users can edit their profile by entering their height, weight, goal and target-weight.
-Users can enroll into numerous programs involving fitness such as yoga classes and workout sessions.
-Users can now connect with their friends by sending a friend-request and share their progress.
-This document provides a major perspective for the users to understand and take up the project as an Open source software and add on multiple features before releasing to the market.
-Also, the document aids the developers in understanding the code and acts as a reference point for continuing the project.
+It can help the user to set goals such as weight loss/gain where users can edit their profile by entering their height, weight, goal and target-weight.
+Users can also enroll into numerous programs involving fitness such as yoga classes and workout sessions.
+The application allows users can now connect with their friends by sending a friend-request and share their progress.

 # Video Demo
 You can watch the video demo of the CalorieApp project [here](https://youtu.be/kMtxZ3KwZyY).